-The escapement is a Galileo escapement built around a 40 tooth gear as the escapement wheel.
+The escapement is a grasshopper escapement built around a 40 tooth gear as the escapement wheel.

 The knob on the pendulum bob allows the effective length of the pendulum to be precisely adjusted, enabling very accurate time-keeping.

-The clock is driven by a 560 gram weight hanging on a chain, which falls 1.9 cm/hour, for a power consumption of about 29 microwatts.
+The clock is driven by a 560 gram weight hanging on a chain, which falls 1.6 cm/hour, for a power consumption of about 25 microwatts.
 To rewind, simply lift the drive weight.
 The chain drives a freewheel, which allows the chain to be pulled freely through the clock in reverse.
-The freewheel rewinding mechanism has minimal friction while the drive is engaged, unlike my previous designs that used a differential with a one-way ratchet.
-The freewheel is also more reliable than my ratchet designs.
+The freewheel rewinding mechanism has minimal friction while the drive is engaged.

 The chain is a loop connected back to the bottom of the weight, to maintain a consistent drive force by balancing the chain.